liu431/Coding-Exercises/Data Analytics and Modeling/Machine Learning.md

   * Example of inflexible models (low variance, high bias): linear regression

- * When a inflexible model is preferred:
+ * When an inflexible model is preferred:

    1. interpretablility: understand how the explanatory variables affect the response variable

-   2. a small e size (small n) and large number of predictors (large p)
+   2. a small sample size (small n) and large number of predictors (large p)

    3. the variance of the error terms, i.e. <img src="https://render.githubusercontent.com/render/math?math=sigma^{2}=Var(\epsilon)">, is extremely high